 Why would I want to change my IP address?

 Most region-locked services rely entirely on IP addresses to determine the user’s location.
-As such, if you change your IP address, you can often access sites that aren’t normally available in your country.
-For example, with a different IP address obtained through a VPN, you can watch the BBC iPlayer in America or Sling TV in the UK.
+As such, if you change your IP address, you can often access sites that aren’t usually available in your country.
+For example, you can watch the BBC iPlayer in America or Sling TV in the UK with a different IP address obtained through a VPN.

 How to change or hide your IP address

-To change or hide your IP address with a VPN, just follow the steps below:
+To change or hide your IP address with a VPN, just follow these steps:

-- First of all, sign up for a VPN if you haven’t already.
-We’ve already mentioned NordVPN but ExpressVPN and CyberGhost are both excellent low-cost alternatives.
+- First, sign up for a VPN if you haven’t already.
+NordVPN is our top recommendation, but ExpressVPN and CyberGhost are excellent alternatives.

 - Now, download and install the software.
 Most VPNs offer a selection of apps for all the major operating systems, so be sure to get the right one for your device.